Code-Institute-Submissions/ms2-olespanish-game/README.md

 The Code Institute Tutor Team, Samantha, Scott, Stephen and specially Johann, who were very patient every time I needed guidance.

-Emmet, Des and Marina, who encouraged me through the process and tested the project as many times as I needed.
+Emmet, Des, Fati and Marina, who encouraged me through the process and tested the project as many times as I needed.